jeftegoes/AwsOverview/AWS DynamoDB.md

 - Multi-AZ (3 nodes minimum recommended for production).
 - Secure (Encryption at rest with KMS, VPC, IAM, CloudTrail, ...)

+## 12.1.
+Use cases for DAX

+- DAX is ideal for the following types of applications:
+  - Applications that require the fastest possible response time for reads.
+  - Applications that read a small number of items more frequently than others.
+  - Applications that are read-intensive, but are also cost-sensitive.
+  - Applications that require repeated reads against a large set of data.

 # 13. Streams

 - Ordered stream of item-level modifications (create/update/delete) in a table.